 This image shows the Hubble telescope 'deep field'.
 The blotches of light might look like stars observed by the eye in the night sky, but in fact are entire galaxies.
 The redder the galaxy, the older and further away it is from Earth.

-A galaxy is a collection of billions of stars.
+A galaxy is a collection of hundreds of billions of stars.
 They orbit a black hole at the centre of the galaxy.
 A black hole is defined as having such a strong gravitational field that the escape velocity for a ballistic object exceeds the speed of light.

 We are located in the Milky Way galaxy.
 This image shows the Andromeda galaxy, the closest neighbour to our own.